212: Godzilla vs. Megalon

 An imitation of the narrator in the movie A Christmas Story, played by Jean Shepherd (who also co-wrote the script, which was loosely based on his memoirs).
 (Thanks to Michael Grutchfield for this reference.)

 Plunge don’t care what you put down there.

 Plunge is a brand of liquid drain cleaner, like Drano or Liquid Plumr.
-I assume this was an old advertising slogan for the brand, but I was unable to confirm this.
+This was an old advertising slogan for the brand, dating back to the late 1960s.

 Niagara Falls.
 Slowly I turned, step by step, inch by inch ...